buildy-ui/app-starter/README.md

 ---

 Built for speed.
 Designed for clarity.
-Zero overhead.
+Tailwind JIT + inline styles.